diskerror/typed

 The users' class properties must be declared as "protected" or "private" for this contract to work.
 The names for the properties must follow the naming convention that the intended "public" members must not start with an underscore.
 This borrows from the Zend Framework property naming convention of protected and private property names starting with an underscore.

-If a property has no type then it is assumed to accept any type and null values.
-If a property has no type but has been assigned an initial value by overriding the method _initializeObjects, it will still be assumed to accept null.
+If a non-public property has no type then it is assumed to accept any type and null values.
+If a property has no type but has been assigned an initial value then the type will be assumed to be of the initial value.

-Even more complex examples can be found int the "tests" directory.
+Even more complex examples can be found in the "tests" directory.

 TypedArray